A Guide to Street Food in Thailand

 - For the truly adventurous eater: deep-fried bamboo worms.

 Nowhere is the false Western preconception of Thai food more apparent than in what we consider the signature Thai dish in North America: pad thai.
 It does not come with peanuts in Thailand.
 Nor is it dominated by noodles.
 The protein is regional: seafood by the coast, including Bangkok, and meat inland.
-The noodles are minimal and there is always egg (unless voices one's preference to not have it).
+The noodles are minimal and there is always egg (unless one voices a preference to not have it included).
 An egg can be scrambled into the dish, or it can be fried and served on the side.
 An egg can be served, in what became my personal favorite, as an omelet into which the pad thai is wrapped.

 Some other interesting and enjoyable facts I learned about Thai food, in general: